heypoom/visual-assembly-canvas/README.md

+# Visual Assembly Canvas

+A highly visual assembly editor, infinite canvas for wiring blocks and machines together, bytecode virtual machine runnable natively and on WebAssembly, and a command-line bytecode compiler.

+## Logbook

+See my journal of design decisions and daily progress in my [digital garden page](https://poom.dev/from-opcodes-to-algorithms).

+## Part of the "From Opcodes to Algorithms" project
-# From Opcodes to Algorithms in Rust

-An attempt to implement the most basic build blocks such as memory management, registers, assembly-like instruction sets, compilers, interpreters, up to data structures and algorithms, all the way up to working programs.

-Let's build it all from scratch in Rust, building one on top of another!
-For educational purposes, of course.
+From Opcodes to Algorithms is my 100-day project to implement the most basic build blocks such as memory management, registers, assembly-like instruction sets, compilers, interpreters, up to data structures, algorithms, all the way up to working programs.
+Maybe even operating systems and neural networks in the future.Let's build it all from scratch in Rust, building one on top of another!

 ## Checklist